The best independent guide to Lisbon

 Main sights: Rua Augusta and Praça do Comércio

-Insider knowledge: The three statues of the arch represent Glory in the centre, Genius (on the left when viewed from the rear of the statue) and Valor on the right.
+Insight: The three statues on the front of the arch represent Glory in the centre, Genius on the left and Valor on the right.

 Main sights: Roofs of Alfama and the Tejo Estuary

-The Miradouro de Santa Luzia is close to the Miradouro das Portas do Sol and has the same vista, but is in the more peaceful setting of the Jardim Júlio de Castilho gardens.
-The view is over the tiled roofs and churches of Alfama and out over the Tejo estuary.
-On the exterior of the small baroque Santa Luzia church and in the gardens are some beautiful examples of Azulejo tile images.
+The Miradouro de Santa Luzia is close to the Miradouro das Portas do Sol and offers a similar view.
+Within the gardens is the Baroque Santa Luzia church and some beautiful examples of Azulejo tile paintings.